The Herds of the West Desert

 Searching for wild mustangs amongst Utah’s rolling hills

-In this valley, ridgelines spread like winding rivers and tributaries, running north and south along fault lines, rising out of vast flatlands.
+In this remote area, ridgelines spread like winding rivers and tributaries, running north and south along fault lines, rising out of vast flatlands.
 The mountainous layers in the distance change color as light dances across them.
 Out in the hills, clouds roll over the plateaued peaks, dusting light rain across the mountaintops.

 But in the valley, sunlight blasts the parched ground, as tufts of ricegrass sway in the hot breeze.
 Devoid of human residents, this is the land of wild horses: groups of mustang herds that live in the basins and foothills of Central Utah.